EN (English)

 • ROARMAP is the Registry of Open Access Repository Mandates and Policies.
 It is a database of international funder and institutional open access policies.

-• cOAlition S Journal Checker Tool allows authors funded by funders belonging to cOAlition S to determine whether they may publish in a given journal.
+• cOAlition S Journal Checker Tool allows authors funded by the funders belonging to cOAlition S to determine whether they may publish in a given journal.

 Share this article